open-rmf/rmf_demos/README.md

 ![](../media/caddy.gif)

-> Tip: To speedup simulation on gazebo, user can run `gz physics -s 0.01` on a separate terminal after launching the world.
+> Tip: To speedup simulation on gazebo, user can run `gz physics -p 0.01` on a separate terminal after launching the world.
 Use with care!

 ---